aditya-padhy/Cache-Optimizer/README.md

 1. **Approach 1** : This approach uses a hybrid LRU-LFU replacement policy to modify the cache.
 Additionally, it verifies correct write-back operations for evicted dirty files.
 2. **Approach 2** : This method includes features like adaptive resizing, hybrid LRU-LFU eviction, write-back mechanism and performance metrics to analyse file access efficiency.
 3. **Approach 3** :
+4. **Approach 4** : This approach used a clock'based eviction mechanism to manage cache entries using a circular pointer to traverse and evaluate cache entries for eviction.

 ## Project Structure
 - `approach/` : Folders that contain program and test files for implementing the cache optimization techniques